phunc20/algorithms/thematic/assignment_problem/README.md

 ## Environment
 To run `comparison.py`, I used Python3.10.
+Nevertheless, I think that all Python3.8+ will work as well.

 The required Python packages are listed in `requirements.txt` and could be installed in the command line by
 ```bash